kyewei/ap-phys-c/README.md

 old-things
 =======================

-A catalogue of old simulations for an unnamed really-hard physics course
+A catalogue of old simulations/assignments for an unnamed really-hard physics course

 Uploading these since the course is over now..

+matrixfun: when the teacher tells us to perform a regression of points using Vandermonde matrices without teaching us exactly how to do it...
+This implements regular matrix operations, along with a recursive nxn determinant solver(September 2013) (C++)

 elastic-balls: 2D simulation of elastic collisions with round balls that behave according to Hooke's law (10-08-2013 to 10-12-2013) (Java gui, C++ nogui)